Azure-Samples/Microchip-PIC-IoT-Wx/README.md

     <img src=".//media/image40.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-   If the "load error" message in red appears, click on the “Resolve DFP for configuration: default” link:
+   If the `load error` message in red appears, click on the `Resolve DFP for configuration: default` link:

     <img src=".//media/image21.png" style="width:6.5in;height:1.00833in" alt="A screenshot of a cell phone Description automatically generated" />

-3. Set the AzureIotPnpDps project as the main (currently focused/active) project by right-clicking on it and selecting "Set as Main Project"
+3. Set the `AzureIotPnpDps` project as the main (currently focused/active) project by right-clicking on it and selecting `Set as Main Project`

     <img src=".//media/image41.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />